 Ring net fishing involved two boats or neighbours working together.

-There is a rope that runs round the bottom of the net called the sole; when it is drawn the net closes and the herring can’t escape.
+There is a rope that runs around the bottom of the net called the sole; when it is drawn the net closes and the herring can’t escape.

 Description – how the ring net was used adapted from Shemaron: A Beautiful Endeavour